 It is well documented that pay for women is significantly (15.4% to be precise in 2021) less than men.
 In the past, even though it wasn’t acceptable, it happened.
 Today, with all of the data available, along with numerous anti-discrimination laws, it begs to differ why this pay gap still exists.

-When advertising jobs, you have to be extremely careful to make sure that you only specify criteria which are crucial in the candidates’ ability to do the job.
+When advertising jobs online, you have to be extremely careful to make sure that you only specify criteria which are crucial in the candidates’ ability to do the job.

 An example might be specifying that you need someone that needs to be able to lift and move heavy weights.
 Having those criteria would be perfectibility reasonable.
 If you specified that they needed to be a young male, that would be both age and gender discriminatory.